So then…I cast a furtive glance at my young kids, hoping the dealer doesn’t spot them, as I place my chips on number 13 on the roulette table.

 I cash in the chips, deposit the money in the kids’ bank accounts, and we never speak of it again.

 (Have any of your parenting lessons gone awry?
 Make me feel better and post it here.
 Any Vegas or gambling stories?
-Post a Comment below!)
+Share the funny!)